Iluvitari/AZ104-Notes/Practice exam notes.md

 Roles:
 Reader and storage blob contributor, reader so that user can browse through the blobs, contributor so that user can upload to a container within a blob.

+Locks:
+Locks can only be placed on subscriptions, resource groups and resources.

+Tags:
+Tags can only be placed on Azure resources, resource groups and subscriptions